ivanovmd/wbdl-demo/README.md

 A a demo VueJS app.
 Used https://jsonplaceholder.typicode.com/ API.

-You can change Logged in user to edit posts.
+You can change the logged in user in dropdown to edit posts at /posts/:id route.

 ## Project setup
 ```